| VOLUME 9,

 In most cases a disabled person chooses family members as

+family assistants.
 Key words: family assistant,

 a disabled person, a mentally disordered person,